 The Family Educational Rights and Privacy Act (FERPA) affords eligible students certain rights with respect to their education records.
 These rights include:

-- At Aurora University the records of attending students include the general file in graduate program office, the permanent academic record in the Registrar's Office, financial records in the Student Accounts Office, the financial aid files in the Office of Financial Aid, and where appropriate, the files in the School of Education.
+- At Aurora University the records of attending students include the general file in graduate program office, the permanent academic record in the Office of the Registrar, financial records in the Student Accounts Office, the financial aid files in the Office of Financial Aid, and where appropriate, the files in the School of Education.

-- The files of former students are found in the Office of Alumni Relations, Registrar's Office and, where appropriate, in the School of Education.
+- The files of former students are found in the Office of Alumni Relations, Office of the Registrar and, where appropriate, in the School of Education.

 - Specifically exempted from viewing by the student are the financial records of students’ parents and the confidential recommendations and statements written for and placed in the file prior to January 1, 1975.
 A student may or may not sign a waiver of his/her right to access to recommendations and statements written for and about him/her after January 1, 1975.